 2. Request the special meal on the plane, but have your own too.
-We flew USAir from Philadelphia because we wanted a non-stop flight and they had the best price ($1,000 apiece.)
-We booked on-line and there is no way with USAir to order a special meal without calling them up.
-You have to find the secret phone number (the info is here: http://shopping.usairways.com/en-US/traveltools/intheair/foodandbeverages/specialmeals.html).
-They do offer a gluten-free special meal, but nothing for gluten-free vegetarians, so if you are a vegetarian like me, you will certainly want to pack your own food anyway.
+Here's the place to find info for American Airelines.
+We flew US Air, but it has since been acquired by American Airlines, so your experience may be different.
+Back then (and maybe still) they offered a gluten-free special meal, but nothing for gluten-free vegetarians, so if you are a vegetarian like me, you will certainly want to pack your own food anyway.
+[This was also my experience on a 2018 trip to South Korea.]
 On the way there I traded my fish for my friend’s fruit salad.
 On the way home, I ate the rice but left the chicken breast.
 The main meal they served, if you are omnivorous, looked pretty good.
 Their supplemental snack near the end of the flights was a pretty sad affair by anyone’s standards.

 4. That said, find the Monoprix (grocery store) and Naturalia and various outdoor markets to see what culinary life in Paris is like, and to buy cheese and veggies etc (Monoprix and markets) and any gluten-free crackers or cereal or whatever to have on hand (Naturalia).